Karcharoth/Keys-of-Orthanc/docs/customize.rst

 You may also enter single user pref commands directly, using the special "Enter a user pref command" command, activated by pressing ``"``.

-You may have to use the redraw command (``^R``) after changing certain of the aspects of the game to allow Angband to adapt to your changes.
+You may have to use the redraw command (``^R``) after changing certain of the aspects of the game to allow NarSil to adapt to your changes.

 Ignoring items
 ==============

-Angband allows you to ignore specific items that you don't want to see anymore.
+NarSil allows you to ignore specific items that you don't want to see anymore.
 These items are marked 'ignored' and any similar items are hidden from view.
-The easiest way to ignore an item is with the ``k`` (or ``^D``) command; the object is dropped and then hidden from view.
+The easiest way to ignore an item is with the ``G`` command; the object is dropped and then hidden from view.
 When ignoring an object, you will be given a choice of ignoring just that object, or all objects like it in some way.

-The entire ignoring system can also be accessed from the options menu (``=``) by choosing ``i`` for ``Item ignoring setup``.
+The entire ignoring system can also be accessed from the options menu (``O`` or ``=``) by choosing ``i`` for ``Item ignoring setup``.
 This allows ignore settings for non-wearable items, and quality and ego ignore settings (described below) for wearable items, to be viewed or changed.

 There is a quality setting for each wearable item type.
 Ignoring a wearable item will prompt you with a question about whether you wish to ignore all of that type of item with a certain quality setting, or of an ego type, or both.

 The quality settings are:

 bad
-  The weapon/armor has negative AC, to-hit or to-dam.
+  The weapon/armor has negative bonuses.

 average
   The weapon/armor has no pluses no minuses.
 It is non-magical.

 good
-  The weapon/armor has positive AC, to-hit or to-dam.
+  The weapon/armor has positive bonuses.
 However it does not have any special abilities, brands, slays, stat-boosts, resistances

-non-artifact
+non-artefact
-  This setting only leaves artifacts unignored.
+  This setting only leaves artefacts unignored.

 Inscribing items
 ================

 Inscriptions are notes you can mark on objects using the ``{`` command.
 You can use this to give the game commands about the object, which are listed below.
 You can also set up the game to automatically inscribe certain items whenever you find them, using the object knowledge screens, accessed using ``~``.

-Inscribing an item with '!!':
-	This will alert you when the item has finished recharging.

 Inscribing an item with '=g':
 	This marks an item as 'always pick up'.
 This is sometimes useful for